Tonterias2/JhipsterPress082018/README.md

 ## Starting Point.

-I'm not a programmer (actually I have a BA degree), so I have the point of view of the inexperienced.
+I'm not a programmer (actually I have a BA degree but always fascinated by computers), so I have the point of view of the inexperienced.

 I learned Spring (thanks to a great teacher: John Purcell https://caveofprogramming.com/) and Angular (with a course from Maximilian Schwarzmüller: https://www.udemy.com/the-complete-guide-to-angular-2/).
 Then I learned Jhipster with these books: